 A sense of comfort for seniors

-While the overall healthcare picture gets murkier, an oasis such as mobile urgent care house calls with predictable pricing becomes even more comforting to seniors.
+While the overall healthcare picture gets murkier, an oasis such as urgent care house calls with predictable pricing becomes even more comforting to seniors.
 Many have heard or experienced the horror story of leaving the hospital after a major health crisis such as a heart attack, only to get a humongous bill presented to them as they depart.
 Why would anyone in healthcare do something so stressful as to potentially trigger another health crisis?

 Reach out to DispatchHealth to re-discover how healthcare can heal the body and provide peace of mind.